 Trust us—these brands did the work to bring you quality products at reasonable prices.
 We’ve tried them all.
 The best part?
 You can grab them on your next Target run.
 Shop ultra-pigmented makeup from The Lip Bar, hydrating haircare for textured hair from The Doux, Alikay Naturals and Mielle Organics, grooming products from Scotch Porter and wellness ones from The Honey Pot.

 Of course, this isn’t an extensive list of all the Black-owned brands from Target nor is it a list of all the products great for Black hair and skin.
-There are many more brands at the retailer who cater to textured hair but are owned by huge companies such as Procter and Gamble and Unilever.
+Many more brands cater to textured hair but are owned by huge companies such as Procter and Gamble and Unilever.
 That doesn’t make them bad products, of course.
 Some of them, such as Shea Moisture, are our favorites.
+(Though, we’re told Shea Moisture has a majority Black executive team.)
 But here, we’re focusing on Black founders to boost their success in the industry.
 And with these stellar options, it’s a win-win for us, too.

 The Lip Bar

 Founder Melissa Butler might have gotten rejected from Shark Tank but who’s laughing now?
 The vegan and cruelty-free lipstick brand hit Target and fans are going crazy for its vibrant shades for all skin tones.

 CEO and founder Rochelle Alikay Graham-Campbell launched her haircare brand right in her kitchen when she was just 22 years old.
 Now, we all scoop up her natural, organic haircare free from petroleum, mineral oil, alcohol, parabens, sulfates or silicones.

 This iconic brand (it was founded in 1994!) was recently bought by Desiree Rogers and Cheryl Mayberry McKissack to focus on innovative products developed for skin rich in melanin.